SevenShepherd/SevenShepherd.github.io/_posts/2023-04-22-sound-scholarship.markdown

 - <a name="commentary" href="#contents" style="font-size:1.6em;">1.1.1 Commentary</a>

-    We can see that the author reveals that it is only some things and not all that are difficult, but for those things which are, they require a great deal of effort and God-given wisdom to understand.<sup><a name="esvsb_notes" href="#esvsb_cite">0</a></sup> The cults come to mind when considering this topic, as every one of them I've talked to has absolutely zero scholarship behind their translation or doctrine.
-If you can't cite a majority of scholarship on a topic, but are relying on cherry picking or no scholarship whatsoever, you are what is spoken of in second peter.
+    We can see that the author reveals that it is only some things and not all that are difficult, but for those things which are, they require a great deal of effort and God-given wisdom to understand.<sup><a name="esvsb_notes" href="#esvsb_cite">0</a></sup> In modern times no one speaks koine greek or biblical hebrew as a common tongue and so we must rely on others who have studied it thoroughly at the university level.
+I have supplied you with sources this day.

+    The cults are a good example of sects that are willfully cut off from sound academic understandings of doctrine.
+Every one of them I've talked to has absolutely zero scholarship behind their translation or doctrine.
+If you can't cite a majority of scholarship on a topic, but are relying on cherry picking or no scholarship whatsoever, you are what is spoken of in second peter, and you are in danger of falling away from sound teachings.

 <!-- > **In all his letters** shows awareness of some kind of collection of Paul’s letters, with the number unspecified here. **Some things … hard to understand** does not say that everything in Paul’s letters is hard to understand, nor does it say that anything is “impossible to understand,” but it does imply that correctly interpreting some hard passages of Scripture requires much effort and God-given wisdom. **The ignorant and unstable twist** Paul’s teachings **as they do the other Scriptures**, implying that Paul’s writings were also considered Scripture in NT times, on the same level of divine authority as the OT Scripture.
 Greek graphē, here translated “Scriptures,” occurs 51 times in the NT, and every time it refers to the canonical OT Scripture, and not to any other writings, except that twice (here and 1 Tim.
 5:18) some NT writings are also included.
 This indicates that NT books written or authorized by Christ’s apostles were recognized, at a very early date, to be God’s Word. -->